 Some fallacies along the lines of the etymological fallacy, and a particularly strange logical fallacy – viz. the idea that someone acting illogically is evidence of his non-existence.
 She also claims that 'pious fraud' was coined to describe Christian practices, when the phrase in fact pre-dates Christianity by several decades.

 Protestant slander of a pope taken seriously.
 Saman and Maga?
 Sources please.
 Pure speculation about the role of gnostics.
 Speculation about the 'malodorous chrism' as a term for sperm.
 A fabrication about the contents of the Nag Hammadi library.

 A mistaken reference (demonstrating that Murdock has not verified the veracity of the sources of her source).
 Unreliable numismatic third-hand evidence.
 Shoddy referencing.

 Misunderstands the Documentary Hypothesis.
 The orthodox dating of Pharaohs is off.
 A naive understanding of translation is evident.
-Ignorance about Hebrew phonemes makes for the amusing thought that the tetragrammaton contains the name of Eve.
-Acharya thinks that use of the designation "Askhenazi" for eastern European jews is evidence that early Judaism was greatly influenced by Aryans.
-Mr. Spock's Vulcan Salute is presented as evidence that the Jewish God is a volcano God.
+Ignorance of Hebrew phonemes makes for the amusing thought that the tetragrammaton contains the name of Eve.
+Acharya thinks that the use of the designation "Askhenazi" for eastern European Jews is evidence that early Judaism was greatly influenced by Aryans.
+Mr. Spock's (!)
+Vulcan Salute is presented as evidence that the Jewish God is a volcano God.
 Silly attempts to identify "Israel" as "Isis-Ra-El".
 Some more bullshit linguistics.